-The French oil group pointed out that it has found a potentially big reservoir which holds several trillion cubic feet of gas reserves and its associated products.
+The French oil group pointed out that it has found a potentially big reservoir that holds several trillion cubic feet of gas reserves and its associated products.
 The first well has been drilled on the Absheron block offshore Azerbaijan about 25km from the huge Shak Deniz gas field.

-The Shah Deniz field, a foreign association led by BP, is planning to establish one trillion cubic metres of gas reserves that will enhance Azerbaijan small amounts of export to Turkey, Georgia and Greece.
+The Shah Deniz field, a foreign association, led by BP, is planning to establish one trillion cubic metres of gas reserves that will enhance Azerbaijan small amounts of export to Turkey, Georgia and Greece.
 The union is trying to provide gas to Nabucco from the second phase of Shah Deniz expected projects by 2017.